Description

 Risk and Exploitability

-The CVSS score is not provided, and the EPSS score is unavailable, but the practical availability of the flaw is high: no authentication is required, the exploit is a simple crafted PDU, and the attack can be performed from any remote iSER session.
+The CVSS score is 9.8, but the EPSS score of <1% indicates a very low exploitation probability.
+Nevertheless, the practical availability of the flaw is high: no authentication is required, the exploit is a simple crafted PDU, and the attack can be performed from any remote iSER session.
 The vulnerability is not listed in CISA’s KEV catalog, but that does not diminish the likelihood of exploitation in environments that expose the iSCSI port.
-Because the flaw leads directly to a crash, the operational impact is full denial of service, making it a high‑severity issue for any system that relies on the iSER driver.
+Because the flaw leads directly to a crash, the operational impact is a full denial of service, making it a high‑severity issue for any system that relies on the iSER driver.

 Remediation